ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 6. Enjoy responsibly (or face karmic doom).

   ---

-## Important Note
+## Important Notes

-> ⚠️ Antivirus Note:
-This project may be flagged by antivirus software due to its reverse shell functionality.
-However, during testing, no detection occurred on our system.
-Detection results can vary based on the antivirus engine, configuration, and updates.
+- 🧼 **No binaries included.** Clone, run, regret (but legally).
+- 🛡️ **Antivirus may yeet this into oblivion.** It’s not personal, just code business.
+- 🧪 **Virtual machines recommended** unless you enjoy living on the edge.

 ---

-## Responsible Pranking Guidelines
+## 🧼 Responsible Pranking Guidelines

-1. No persistence (no startup or registry hacks).

-2. No firewall tampering.
+- ☑️ No persistence (we prank, not haunt)

-3. No data theft or spying.
+- ☑️ No data theft or spying (we ain’t the NSA)

-4. Always reveal the prank eventually.

-5. Use only on friends who won't yeet you into oblivion.
+- ☑️ No real damage — only digital therapy sessions
+- ☑️ Reveal the prank soon (or your karma will download a reverse shell on you)
+- ☑️ Never use on someone without **consent** (seriously, don’t be that guy)

 ---

 ## Legal Disclaimer

-**This project is for educational and ethical use only.
+This project is for **educational purposes only**.
-The creator takes no responsibility for misuse or unforeseen Rickroll (or any) damage caused by the same.**
+The creator is not responsible for any misuse, damage, or memes-gone-too-far caused by this script.

 ---